 How to Support Your Body’s Natural Detox Mechanisms Against Cesium

-You can reduce the toxic effects of this dangerous metal with regular detoxing and by taking the right, targeted, antagonistic supplements.
+You can reduce the toxic effects of this dangerous metal by supporting your body’s natural ability to detox pollutants.

 In cases of cesium poisoning, Prussian blue (PB, ferric hexacyanoferrate) is highly recommended.
 It swaps potassium ions for cesium ions because of its strong affinity to cesium (11).
 One study using Prussian blue was found to remove radioactive cesium successfully from water (12).

 Because there is still so much cesium pouring into the oceans daily at the Fukushima disaster site, it is feared that all the world’s oceans could become contaminated with cesium.
 I would caution you to avoid fish from the Pacific at this time.
 And take precautions to test for and detox cesium, especially if you suffer from fatigue.

-Mitochondria Detox is also an excellent set of supplements to help you detox cesium and other heavy metals.
+Mitochondria Detox is also an excellent set of supplements to support your detox pathways so that your body can eliminate cesium and other heavy metals.

 Then you take a product called CitriCleanse, a binder, and the second product in the Mitochondria Detox kit.
 CitriCleanse is grapefruit citrus pectin that will absorb all the metals that activated silica has mobilized and help to safely remove them from the body.
 Learn more about Mitochondria Detox here.